ayunker/ayunker.github.io/pages/uses.md

   notes go in here.
 * [1Password][one_password] - to quote the great [Gary
   Bernhardt](https://usesthis.com/interviews/gary.bernhardt/), everyone should
-  1Password or something like it.
+  use 1Password or something like it.
 * [Firefox (Developer's Edition)][ffde] - Chrome, nor it's derivatives (Brave, etc.) appeal to me.
 Firefox is pretty nice, dev tooling is at least on par with Chrome, and Multi-Account Containers are clutch for keeping work,